Skip to main content

 Surface Treatments

-Surface treatments are most often used for cosmetic improvement of scars.
+Surface treatments are most often used for the cosmetic improvement of scars.
 These methods can soften surface irregularities and reduce uneven pigmentation.
-Surface treatments are a controlled means of either mechanically removing the top layers of skin or changing the nature of tissue.
-These treatment options include:
+Surface treatments are a means of either mechanically removing the top layers of skin or changing the nature of tissue.
+These treatments include:

-• Laser or Light Therapy, which causes changes to the surface of the skin that allow new, healthy skin to form at the scar site.
+• Laser or light therapy causes changes to the skin's surface that allow new, healthy skin to form at the scar site.

 Scar revision with surface treatments before and after